ArturRoze/hotel-REST-app/README.md

 1. **About**\
-Demo REST application for booking room in hotel by user.\
+Demo REST application for management rooms in hotel by user.\
-Application has API, it allows you to work with the application using JSON\
+Application has API, it allows you to work with the application using JSON
 2. **API:**\
 **2.1**\
 **`GET`** **`/rooms/all/{date}`** returns list of available rooms for specified dates.\